 The joint is the family station wagon of weed-smoking methods.
 A nostalgia object, on borrowed time, waiting to be replaced by more efficient, more expensive ways to smoke weed.
 It's a waste of weed, it doesn't get you high enough, it's unhealthy—these are the common complaints against joints.
 Yet these are also some of the reasons why I love the joint.

 The appeal begins in the creation of the joint.
 There is a ritual, a skill at play.
 You have to take time and care with a joint.
 You have to know how much the paper can handle, when the weed is evenly distributed, and when it's ready to be flipped over and rolled.
-The final motion, licking the sticky strip and twisting the joint.
-It's a craft that rewards patience and dexterity.
-A joint encourages you to take a moment to get it right—it's very nature requires you to step out of the demands of the day, what's happening on your social media, where you have to be next and, for a moment, focus on your hands, your mouth, and your drugs.
+The final motion, licking the sticky strip and twisting the joint, is a craft that rewards patience and dexterity.
+A joint encourages you to take a moment to get it right.
+Its very nature requires you to step out of the demands of the day—what's happening on your social media, that report due tomorrow, dinner with your significant other's parents—and, for a moment, focus on your hands, your mouth, and your drugs.

 Disclaimer: As my friends can attest, I suck at rolling joints.
 No matter how many tutorials I watch on YouTube, my joints always come out spindly and weird looking, like an old miser in a Dickens novel.
 It's possible that this inability has led me to fetishize Js.

-Then there are bongs, the pick-up-truck-owning big brother to pipes.
+Then there are bongs, the pick-up truck-owning big brother to pipes.
 My problem with bongs is they reflect a bullying, domineering aspect of pot culture.
 An immaturity that still clings to marijuana, a reminder of the high school parking lot roots of getting high.
-This idea that the goal is to get as fucked up as possible and, more importantly, to be able to handle getting that fucked up.
+The goal is to get as fucked up as possible and, more importantly, to be able to handle getting that fucked up.
 Bongs represent getting high as something the cool kids do—it's weed as an exclusive club.
-I don't think weed should be scary, it should be welcoming for anyone to try, but it's hard to get someone to try to smoke weed when you are smoking out of a device that looks likes it should be used for killing aliens.
+I don't think weed should be scary, it should be welcoming for anyone to try, but it can be hard to convince someone to smoke weed when you are smoking out of a device that looks likes it should be used for killing aliens.

 It's this generosity that I feel is the key value of marijuana, the leftover hippie vibe that gets rolled into every doobie.
 That's why vaporizers and vape pens miss the point of weed with their efficient vaporizing.
 Weed is a rare part of our culture that works by the values of the potluck.
 Weed should be about an overzealous generosity, a sharing that leaves your shelves and stocks bare and empty.
 I am comfortable sharing all my weed because I know it will return tenfold.
 Weed is always a waste—you're wasting time, wasting thoughts.
 That's the whole damn point.
 Vaporizing devices are the opposite of that.
-They highlight their efficiency, highlighting how far they can make your weed stretch as if it was a $10 bill.
-Listen, if you are a person that concerned with efficiency, weed probably isn't the drug for you.
-May I suggest cocaine?
+They highlight their efficiency, bragging about how far they can make your weed stretch as if it were a $10 bill.

-(In regard to them being a healthier, cleaner high, that's only true if you don't take into consideration the drop off in vitamin D that occurs when you become a vaporizer shut in.
-Everyone I know with a high-end tabletop vaporizer ends up orbiting that thing permanently, leaving it only on rare food excursions.)
+And in regard to the argument that vaporizers offer a healthier, cleaner high, that's only true if you don't take into consideration the drop off in vitamin D that occurs when you become a vaporizing shut-in.
+Everyone I know with a high-end tabletop vaporizer ends up orbiting that thing permanently, leaving it only on rare food excursions.

 Follow Jordan Foisy on Twitter.